ror-community/ror-site/content/blog/2023-06-04-europepmc-case-study.md

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

 My name is Michael Parkin.
-I'm a data scientist at [EMBL-EBI](https://www.ebi.ac.uk/), which is the European Molecular Biology Laboratory hyphen European Bioinformatics Institute, which is a lot of words.
-But I work on the [EuropePMC](https://europepmc.org/) team.
+I'm a data scientist at [EMBL-EBI](https://www.ebi.ac.uk/), the European Molecular Biology Laboratory’s European Bioinformatics Institute.
+I work on the [Europe PMC](https://europepmc.org/) team.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

-Can you tell us about the relationship between EMBL-EBI and EuropePMC?
+Can you tell us about the relationship between EMBL-EBI and Europe PMC?

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

 There's basically three levels.
 The parent organization is EMBL, the European Molecular Biology Laboratory.
-It's headquartered in Heidelberg, Germany, and there are institutes around Europe.
-There's a big research center in Heidelberg, there's a synchrotron facility in Hamburg, there is I think a smaller research institute outside of Rome, another one in Grenoble, and one in Barcelona.
-We are the UK's contribution to EMBL, and we are specifically the European Bioinformatics Institute.
-All of these little institutions combine to make EMBL, which is a big pan-European government-supported network of research and data in the life sciences.
+It's headquartered in Heidelberg, Germany, and consists of six sites around Europe.
+There's a big research center in Heidelberg, a synchrotron facility in Hamburg, a research institute outside of Rome, another one in Grenoble, and one in Barcelona.
+The sixth site is EMBL’s European Bioinformatics Institute (EMBL-EBI), based in the UK..
+All of these sites combine to make EMBL, which is a large, intergovernmental, not-for-profit organization, and Europe’s life sciences laboratory.

-A lot of the EMBL organization is primary research: wet lab type stuff.
+A lot of the EMBL organization is doing primary research and wet-lab work.
 Here in the UK, we are mostly on the data side of things.
-The EBI is basically split into two.
-Half of the organization runs data services and the other half is research, so bioinformaticians are some of my colleagues.
-I work in the services side, where services is split up into lots of little teams that typically look after one life science database each.
-Most of them are things like, you run some study that generates a lot of genomic data, and you want to put that data somewhere.
-The EBI will have a resource for that and an associated team that looks after it.
-Most of the teams are these big biodata type resources.
+EMBL-EBI is split into two parts.
+Half of the organization runs data services and the other half is doing research, so some of my colleagues are bioinformaticians.
+I work in the services side, where we have many teams that look after life science databases, which are freely-accessible to anyone with an internet connection.
+For example, you run a research study that generates a lot of genomic data, and you want to put that data somewhere.
+EMBL-EBI will have a resource for that and an associated team that looks after it.
+Most of the teams manage these big biodata type resources.

-We're a little bit special because we are literature; literature is our data point.
-Our team maintains EuropePMC, which is a life science literature database.
-So there are a lot of similarities to the other kinds of big data that are stored at the EBI, but we're a little bit different because we're focusing on the literature outputs rather than the data outputs that are generated by research and funded by EMBL as well as 37 other funding organizations, mostly in the UK, but also across Europe.
+My team is a little bit unusual because we are the literature team; literature is our data point.
+Our team maintains Europe PMC, which is a life science literature database.
+So there are a lot of similarities to the other kinds of big data that are stored at EMBL-EBI, but we're a bit different because we're focusing on the literature outputs rather than the data outputs that are generated by research.
+We are funded by EMBL itself, as well as 37 other funding organizations, mostly in the UK, but also across Europe and more globally.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French